babylonchain/finality-provider/docs/finality-provider-export.md

 > Starts the eots process that can be turned down after the finality provider is exported
 > (run all commands of this file).

-### Setup fpd
+### Setup finality provider daemon

-The fpd is reposible for monitoring for new Babylon blocks, committing public randomness for the blocks it intends to provide finality signatures for, and submitting finality signatures.
-To just create one finality provider and export his information, there is no need to connect to babylon chain, just initialize the working directory for the finality provider config.
-To initialize the fpd work directory, run `fpd init`.
-It creates in the default home location, unless `--home` flag is specified.
+The finality provider daemon (fpd) is responsible for polling consumer chain blocks and providing finality signatures if it has voting power.
+To initialize the `fpd` work directory, run `fpd init`, which creates the default home location, unless the `--home` flag is specified.

 ```shell
 $ fpd init --home ./export-fp/fpd